-- Thirty states permit tattoo artists and demand to be written or verbal instructions on aftercare.
+- Thirty states permit tattoo artists and demand written or verbal instructions on aftercare.

 - Only seven states (Alabama, Arkansas, Delaware, Louisiana, Massachusetts, Michigan, and North Dakota) require tattooists to supply their customers with aftercare guidance mandated by the public health department.

-Dermatologists think this must change in order that everyone who gets a tattoo also gets instructions on the way to look out of it to stop infections and high complications.
+Dermatologists think this must change in order that everyone who gets a tattoo also gets instructions on the way to look out for it to stop infections and high complications.

 Aftercare for Your Tattoo

-So, how are you able to confirm that a new tattoo is some things you don’t find yourself regretting?
+So, how are you able to confirm that a new tattoo is something you don’t find yourself regretting?
 Follow these steps while your new tattoo heals.

-- Be sure your artist covers your new tattoo during a thin layer of petrolatum and a bandage.
+- Be sure your artist covers your new tattoo with a thin layer of petrolatum and a bandage.

 - Remove the bandage after 24 hours.
 Gently wash the tattoo with antimicrobial soap and water and make certain to pat dry.

-- Apply a layer of antibacterial/Vaseline ointment twice each day, but don’t place on another bandage.
+- Apply a layer of antibacterial/Vaseline ointment twice each day, but don’t place it on another bandage.